 Pressure Canned Beans

 FYI: Membership in our CSA will not provide enough vegetables to supply the average family for the winter ahead—so do not expect this with your CSA Membership.
-To get that quantity of food, you would need either your own big garden or to go to the WNC Farmer’s Market and purchase from the farmers who “grow for market” and sell in bulk to wholesalers.
+To get that quantity of food, you would need either your own big garden or to go to the WNC Farmer’s Market and purchase from the farmers who “grow for market” and sell in bulk.
 Cane Creek Asparagus & Company grows only for our CSA Members in Asheville, Biltmore, Arden, Fairview and the surrounding Buncombe and Henderson County areas.
 We do not grow for wholesale distribution—or even for tailgate marketing!

 Fruit Pie Fillings

 These jars of blueberry pie filling are part of my private harvest.
 Sorry, there are none of these in the CSA Boxes.
-We do have some U-Pick bushes on our sustainable farm for our interested CSA Members only.
-And there are three well established U-Pick Farms in the local Fairview area!
+We do have some U-Pick bushes on our sustainable farm for our CSA Members only.
+And there are two well established U-Pick Farms in the Fairview area!
 Actually, organic blueberries are a part of our family history.
 Three decades ago, Robert’s father grew organic blueberries on his Buncombe County property and made the first award-winning, organic blueberry wine in the State of North Carolina!

 Fresh Basil and Italian Parsley

 Basil and Italian Parsley are two of our favorite herbs.
 If you want to try gardening, fresh herbs are easy to grow on your patio in a container or even on your kitchen counter.
 You will find their presence particularly uplifting on cold, snowy, winter days!
 We are fortunate in WNC to have a ready supply of local foods available at tailgate markets and area farms.
 You can readily find butter, cheeses, eggs and poultry, and all types of meats, fruits, and honey produced locally.
-Of course, you still must go outside the 300 mile radius to acquire coffee, chocolate, and spices!
+Of course, you still must go outside the 300-mile radius to acquire coffee, chocolate, and spices!